mmadalone/rick_assistant/docs/MENU_PLANv0.1.md

 ### Phase 1: Core Visual Update
 - Update the border, header, and footer styling
 - Implement the basic visual appearance
-- Update portal animations to be simple and fast

 ### Phase 2: Navigation Update
 - Implement number selection